Cover Letter Mastery

 [Your Name]

-Why it works: Paramedic-firefighters often lead with EMS.
+Why it works: Paramedic-firefighters often lead with EMS alone.
 This template balances both sides equally.
-The specific call volume data shows you’re a producer, not a passenger.
+The specific call volume data signals you’re a producer, not a passenger.

 Template #5: Wildland Firefighter

-Wildland firefighting is a different world.
+Wildland firefighting is a different beast.
 No structure fires.
 No medical calls.
-Just you, a line, and thousands of acres of fuel.
-Your cover letter needs to reflect that specific mindset.
+Just you, a line tool, and thousands of acres of fuel.
+Your cover letter needs to reflect that specific mindset — and the physical reality of the job.

 Subject: Wildland Firefighter Application — [Your Name] — Red Card Certified